MarcoDiFrancesco/Notes/📚 Study/⛹️‍♀️ Reinforcement Learning.md

 **Bootstrapping methods** can be used for bootstrapping targets $\hat v$ to get an approximation of the target value $v_\pi(S_t)$, if this approximation is unbiased then the algorithm will converge.

+**Semi-gradient methods** are used for bootstrapping methods where we do .... .
+These methods can be used for online learning since we don't need to wait for the end of the episode

+State aggregation is used for generalization where states are grouped together